Violence & Injury Prevention

 Risk Watch Program

 This is a comprehensive injury prevention program designed for use in classrooms.
 Risk Watch aims at connecting teachers with the safety experts within the York community.
 This program will effectively teach children and their families the knowledge and skills they need in order to be safe from the areas where they are at the highest risk to unintentional injuries.
-There are five teaching modules: Pre-K/Kindergarten, 1st-2nd Grade, 3rd-4th Grade, 5th-6th Grade, and 7th-8th Grade).
+There are four teaching modules: Pre-K/Kindergarten, 1st-2nd Grade, 3rd-4th Grade, and 5th-6th Grade).
 This program may be implemented in a school setting or within boys'/girls' clubs (example: boy scouts).
 Each of the teaching modules will cover the following topic areas: 1) motor vehicle safety, 2) poisoning prevention, 3) falls prevention, 4) water safety, 5) fire & burn prevention, 6) choking, strangulation, & suffocation prevention, 7) firearms injury prevention, and 8) bike & pedestrian safety.
-For more information on bringing Risk Watch into your school, early learning center, or boys/girls club, please contact Katie Stone at 717-846-6730 for more information.
+For more information on bringing Risk Watch into your school, early learning center, or boys/girls club, please contact Patricia Bonsu at 717-845-6562 for more information.